 A lot of people who consume pre-workouts experience minimum side effects, but only if they are in good health already.
 However, some people may have some side effects that could put them off pre-workout supplements completely.

-A study conducted in 2019 on the use of pre-workouts concluded that around 54% of participants experienced skin reactions, heart abnormalities and nausea.
-These side effects are a result of large amounts of artificial flavours, caffeine, creatine, and other agents in the pre-workout supplements.
+study conducted in 2019 on the use of pre-workouts concluded that around 54% of participants experienced skin reactions, heart abnormalities and nausea.
+These side effects are a result of large amounts of artificial flavors, caffeine, creatine, and other agents in the pre-workout supplements.

 Therefore, people with underlying health problems or weak hearts have to either avoid the supplements altogether or opt for the more natural pre-workouts in the form of certain foods.